Particl-Community/academy/guides/guide_general_obtaining_part.rst

 .. rst-class:: bignums

 	#.
 Register on the cryptocurrency exchange of choice

+		 As a rule of thumb it's a good measure to read their terms of service always in advance.

 	#.
-(Optional) If you don't already own Bitcoin, trade some using other cryptocurrencies
+(Optional) If you don't already own Bitcoin, trade some for other currencies
 	#.
 Trade Bitcoin (BTC) for Particl (PART)
 	#.
 Withdraw PART to your local wallet's :guilabel:`Public` address within the :term:`Particl Desktop` client.
 Refer to the :ref:`Receive Coins <Receive Coins>` user guide for more details

 .. seealso::

- - Particl Website - `Full list of PART exchanges <https://particl.io/part-exchanges/>`_
+ - Particl Website - `Full list of PART exchanges <https://particl.io/coin#exchanges>`_
  - Particl Academy - :ref:`Managing Funds - Receive Coins <Receive Coins>`